RallySoftware-cookbooks/chef-tutorials/your-first-cookbook.md

 The first line (`chef_api :config`) in this mock `Berksfile` says to use the Berkshelf config (located at `~/.berkshelf/config.json`) to learn how to communicate with your Chef Server.
 In this particular case, it will end up using your knife config to reach out and fetch the cookbooks.

-Next, `site :opscode` says to use the community site to fufil any cookbooks that could not be found on your Chef Server and locatins are not specified for the cookbook itself.
+Next, `site :opscode` says to use the community site to fulfill any cookbooks that could not be found on your Chef Server and locations are not specified for the cookbook itself.

 Finally, we see `metadata` which tells Berkshelf to use the `metadata.rb` file to locate additional dependencies that are not specified in the `Berksfile`.